Europe & Britain | Destination Guides

 golden field and shell sign Camino de Santiago

-Locally known as ‘peregrinos’ (pilgrims), people go on foot, bicycle or even horseback.
-They walk alone, with a partner, or in groups.
-However you take on the Camino, there’s always a great sense of community, and you’ll always see pilgrims passing each other with a welcome of ‘Buen Camino!’, to wish you well on your journey.
+Pilgrims, known locally known as ‘peregrinos’, take up the journey on foot, bicycle or even horseback.
+Some walk alone, others with a partner, or in groups.
+However one decides to take on the Camino, there’s always a great sense of community.
+You always see pilgrims passing each other with a welcome of ‘Buen Camino!’ to wish each other well on their journey.

 The Camino has encouraged invaluable cultural exchanges for centuries, and today, the Camino is more than a pilgrimage.
 It’s a trip of a lifetime that attracts thousands of people all over the world.